 Orion cooperates in the field of drug development with universities in Finland and abroad.
 Its partner institutions are located throughout Europe and in the US and Australia.

 “Pharmaceutical development is a truly international and highly competitive sector.
-When Orion develops new therapies for the global market, it is essential that we work together with the best possible research groups,” says Heikki Mansikka, Vice President, Neurological Disorders Research, Orion.
+When Orion develops new therapies for the global market, it is essential that we work together with the best possible research groups,” says Heikki Mansikka, Vice President, Pain Therapy Area, Orion.

 Patients as beneficiaries of science – cooperation with universities supports basic research at Orion

 The shared goal of the scientific world and Orion is to advance science and develop new medicines.
 A recent example of successful pharmaceutical research is a prostate cancer medicine, which has now been launched after several years of research.

 “ Success stories such as these motivate us to develop new medicines that improve patients’ quality of life,” says Anu Moilanen, Director of Oncology Research.

 In addition to cancer research, Orion’s research focuses on pain relief.
 Research cooperation plays a key role also in the development of more effective and better-tolerated new medicines for pain relief.